adrian-sal-kennedy/roastme-docs/README.md

 ### Aspirational features

 - Track recipe history
-- "Clone" recipes
+- "Clone" recipes, conceptually similar to git
 - Data captured on unique views
 - Trends
 - Recommended recipes

 ## Target audience

-Any home cook who is looking for new and exciting recipes.
+Any home cook who is looking for new and exciting recipes, or looking for a springboard to develop their own unique takes on them.
+A particular focus on food bloggers, instagrammers and even food businesses looking to promote themselves through social media.

 ## Tech stack